Do you have management staff, or do you have effective leadership in your business?

 As an employee or freelancer, effective leadership skills can get you noticed and can also help you get ahead, not to mention the positive improvement in your own personal life!

-Let’s dive in and see how effective leadership is potentially the key to all your success.
+Let’s dive in and see how effective leadership, in the way that Harv frames it, is potentially the key to all your success.

 The quality of leadership is blatantly obvious by how the members of a group interact and feel.

 Excellent leaders create excellent cultures which are a joy for people to be part of.

 The strong enthusiasm results in things getting done.

 Failures or mistakes become opportunities for learning so that next time, everyone can do better.

 When people regularly feel drained and frustrated, it’s usually due to leadership issues.

 Two common areas of challenge that Harv zeroes in on, are accountability and communication.

 A body of men holding themselves accountable to nobody ought not to be trusted by anybody. – Thomas Paine